-NAHB recently updated the new 2016 priced out estimates for the individual states and more than 300 metro areas.
-The priced-out model also generates the housing affordability pyramid, which shows that as the price of a home increases, the number of households in each tier that are able to afford it, decreases.
+Similar priced-out estimates are available for individual states and over 300 metro areas.
+The priced-out methodology can also be used to generate a housing affordability pyramid which shows that as the price of a home increases, the number of households in each tier that are able to afford it decreases (see also the description of the pyramid).

 Interest Rate Increases

 Prospective home buyers are also adversely affected when interest rates rise.
-The priced-out model estimates that with a quarter-point increase in the rate on a 30-year fixed rate mortgage, as many as 1.2 million U.S. households will be priced out of the market for a median-priced new home.
+NAHB’s priced-out estimates show that, depending on the starting rate, a quarter-point increase in the rate on a 30-year fixed-rate mortgage can price over one million U.S. households out of the market for the median-priced new home.
+Read the full article on NAHB’s priced-out estimates for 2019 on HousingEconomics.com.